I remember when I first read about calorie cycling. It was in an issue of muscle and fitness magazine.

 We'll get to strategies for accomplishing this in a minute.

-Just know that using a cheat day as a strategy for further growth, or because it's typically spoken as a way to burn fat, is flawed on a bulking diet, no matter if you feel you can get away with the fat or not.
+Just know that using a cheat day as a strategy for further growth, or because it's typically spoken of a way to burn fat, is flawed on a bulking diet, no matter if you feel you can get away with the fat or not.

 Most of the research around nutrient cycling hasn't looked at muscle growth in particular.